 A personal support network is made up of individuals who will check with you in an emergency to ensure you are alright, and give you assistance, if needed.
 A support network may include family, friends, staff, neighbors or co-workers.
 It’s best to have more than one person in your support network at every location where you spend significant amounts of time.
 Identify a minimum of three people at each location where you regularly spend a significant part of your week: job, home, school, volunteer site, etc.

-In spite of your best planning, sometimes a personal support network must be created on the spot.
+Even with the best planning, sometimes a personal support network must be created on the spot.
 For example, you may find yourself in a shelter and needing to assemble help for immediate assistance.
 Think about what you will need, how you want it done and what kind of person you would select.

 Make sure everyone in your support network knows your emergency plans.
 This includes methods of contact, evacuation routes and location of emergency supplies.
 If you use medical equipment, show support network members how to operate it.